Frequently Asked Questions

 Q: What is the Boy Scouts of America?

 Founded in 1910, the Boy Scouts of America has a century of experience delivering the nation’s foremost youth program of character development and values-based leadership training.
-Parents learn that the Boy Scouts of America is a safe environment where kids can learn about the world around them through unique experiences and activities they can’t get anywhere else.
-Boys just think Scouting is fun!
+Scouting is a safe environment where kids can learn about the world around them through unique experiences and activities they can’t get anywhere else.

 Every person in Scouting learns the motto “Be Prepared.”
 And while that can mean a lot of things to a lot of people, ultimately the Boy Scouts of America prepares young people for life.
 We prepare them for life by creating opportunities for learning and growth that foster and strengthen self-confidence, ethics, respect for others, academic skills, and leadership abilities that stay with them their entire lives.